-Bagging High Moisture Corn - Use the Storage expense category for any expenses the farm incurs related to bagging high moisture corn.
+Bagging High Moisture Corn - Use the Storage expense category for any expenses related to bagging high moisture corn.
 Do not use Packaging and Supplies expense.
 Reasoning?
-This keeps all related storage expenses for corn in the same expense category, since high moisture corn is analyzed as a corn enterprise.
+This keeps all related storage expenses for corn in the same expense category.

 Corn Silage, Haylage, and Other Silage Crops